National Disaster Management

-The sharp increase in the number of natural disasters countrywide in recent years has prompted the Red Cross to devote more attention to Disaster preparedness activities.
-These aim to make Red Cross Societies and communities more aware of the risks they face, how to reduce their vulnerability, and how to cope when disaster strikes.
+The recent sharp increase in the number of natural disasters across the country has prompted the Red Cross to focus more on disaster preparedness activities.
+These are intended to raise the awareness of Red Cross Societies and communities about the risks they face, how to reduce their vulnerability, and how to cope when disaster strikes.

-Responding to disasters both natural and manmade has been a core activity of SLRCS throughout its 60+ years presence in the country.
-The continuous rise in the number of disasters has driven SLRCS to focus on further improving its response capacity in order to be better prepared to meet the needs of the increasing number of disaster victims.
+Responding to natural and man-made disasters has been a core activity of SLRCS throughout its 60+ year presence in the country.
+The increasing number of disasters has prompted SLRCS to focus on further improving its response capacity in order to better meet the needs of the growing number of disaster victims.

-Floods and landslides brought in by the monsoon rains are an annual occurrence in the country while droughts and cyclones are more wide spread and occasional.
-In addition, the country has been scarred by a long and bitter civil war arising out of ethnic tensions between the majority Sinhalese and the Tamil minority for over two decades in the northeast.
-The war which was won militarily came to an end in May 2009 displacing nearly 495,000 individuals.
+Floods and landslides caused by monsoon rains occur on an annual basis in the country, whereas droughts and cyclones are more widespread and occur on an irregular basis.
+Furthermore, for over two decades in the northeast, the country has been scarred by a long and bitter civil war fueled by ethnic tensions between the majority Sinhalese and the Tamil minority.
+The war, which was won militarily, ended in May 2009, displacing nearly 495,000 people.

-The impact of disasters on people is high leaving them traumatised by the death of their kin, loss of homes, possessions and stocks of food.
-In responding to disasters SLRCS provides emergency relief to the victims of disasters which comprises of food, non-food, water, shelter and basic health care to meet the immediate needs and also provide in the long term, rehabilitation assistance such as livelihoods and reconstruction to bring them back to normalcy.
+Disasters have a high psychological impact on people, leaving them traumatized by the loss of kin, homes, possessions, and food stocks.
+SLRCS responds to disasters by providing emergency relief to disaster victims, which includes food, non-food, water, shelter, and basic health care to meet immediate needs, as well as long-term rehabilitation assistance such as livelihoods and reconstruction to return them to normalcy.

-The SLRCS plans to continue its efforts with the aim to improve and institutionalize its response capacity at all levels in order to provide assistance to the vulnerable people efficiently & effectively, utilizing human, physical and material resources.
+SLRCS intends to continue its efforts to improve and institutionalize its response capacity at all levels in order to provide assistance to vulnerable people in an efficient and effective manner, utilising human, physical, and material resources.